JungleGiu/JungleGiu/README.md

-- 👋 Hi, I’m @JungleGiu
+- 👋 Hi, I’m Giu Eminente
-- 🌱 I’m currently learning CSS , JS & Java
+- I'm a Junior Front-end Developer in progress
+- Fluent in JavaScript, React, Node.js, Mongo, moongoose, HTML, CSS
+- Also English, Spanish, Italian (mothertongue)
+- Student at IT Academy-Barcelona Activa
 - Student in NUCLIO Digital School Full Stack Developer Master
 - Looking forward to collaborate on new projects to expand my portfolio
-- 🎥🎞️Cult Cinema lover (if you know you knew by my name hehe), passionate Italian cook🤌🏼🍕, Vjing and Gamer for fun

 <!---
 JungleGiu/JungleGiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.